Robust expected improvement for Bayesian optimization: Implementation and benchmarking

 We negated this function compared to \citeauthor{Bertsimas2010}, who were interested in maximization.
 Originally, it was defined on $x_1 \in [-0.95, 3.2]$ and $x_2 \in [-0.45, 4.4]$ with $x^*=(2.8, 4.0)$.
 We coded inputs to $[0, 1]^2$ so that the true minimum is at $(0.918, 0.908)$.
 In the scaled space, $x^r = (0.2673, 0.2146)$ using $\alpha = 0.15$.
-We used $\theta=1.1$ and $N=90$.
-The bottom row of panels in Figure \ref{fig:bertsima2d} show that non-fixed $\alpha$ for REGO can give superior performance in early acquisitions. {\tt StableOPT} performs worse with this problem because the objective surface near $x^r$ is relatively more peaked, say compared to the 1d RKHS example.
+We used $N=90$ and $\theta=1.1$. \blu{Appendix \ref{app:esttheta} considers a variation where $\hat{\theta}$ is re-estimated after each acquisition.
+The results are very similar, but noisier.} The bottom row of panels in Figure \ref{fig:bertsima2d} show that non-fixed $\alpha$ for REGO can give superior performance in early acquisitions. {\tt StableOPT} performs worse with this problem because the objective surface near $x^r$ is relatively more peaked, say compared to the 1d RKHS example.
 Regret is trending toward 0 when using BEAR for acquisitions, with REGO-based methods leading the charge.
 EGO with post hoc adversary performs much worse for this problem.
 EGO-based acquisitions heavily cluster near $x^*$ which thwarts consistent identification of $x^r$ even with a post hoc surrogate.

 Figure \ref{fig:bertsima1d} considers the same test problem (\ref{eq:bert}), except this time we use $\alpha = (0.2, 0)$, meaning no robustness required in $x_2$.
 This moves $x^r$ to $(0.412, 0.915)$ in the scaled space.
 In this problem, the robust surface is fairly flat meaning that when an algorithm finds $x_2 = 0.915$, $x_1 \in [0.35, 0.75]$ gives a similar robust output.
-For that reason, all of the methods perform worse when trying to pin down the exact $x_1$ location, so by looking at metric $d(x^*_{\mathrm{b}})$ from Eq. (\ref{eq:MCmetrics}), all methods appear to be doing worse than looking at $r(x^*_{\mathrm{b}})$ which goes to 0 relatively quickly.
+For that reason, all of the methods perform worse when trying to pin down the exact $x_1$ location, so by looking at metric $d(x^*_{\mathrm{b}})$ from Eq.~(\ref{eq:MCmetrics}), all methods appear to be doing worse, \blu{whereas} $r(x^*_{\mathrm{b}})$ goes to 0 relatively quickly.
 A shallower robust minimum favors {\tt StableOPT}.
-Since that comparator never actually evaluates at $x^r$, on this problem it suffices to find $x_1 \in [0.35, 0.75]$, which it does quite easily.
+Since that comparator never actually evaluates at $x^r$, \blu{here} it suffices to find $x_1 \in [0.35, 0.75]$, which it does quite easily.
 Knowing true $\alpha$ for REI helps considerably.
-This makes sense because omitting an entire dimension from robust consideration is quite informative.
+This makes sense because omitting an entire dimension from robust consideration is informative.
 Nevertheless, alternatives using random and aggregate $\alpha$-values perform well.